Jody-Ingram/GameProjects/README.md

 # Stray Kids Face Match 🎴

-A lightweight browser-based matching game inspired by Stray Kids.
+A lightweight browser-based Stray Kids matching game inspired by Super Mario Bros 3 memory game.

 Players flip cards and match each member’s name with the correct photo.